underscoreio/underscoreio/src/html/_posts/2016-07-20-new-speakers-at-scala-exchange-2016.md

 ## What can you talk about?

-The conference asks for talks across a wide range of things.
+The conference asks for talks across a wide range of topics.
 Here's a list of ideas from the call for papers:

 - DevOps and Tooling (Deployment, Monitoring, etc)
 - Data Science/ Big Data (Spark, Machine Learning, etc)